vadz/kevinlocke.name/_posts/2012-07-18-thunderbird-default-browser-linux.markdown

 Messaging KB or Mozilla Wiki.
 I have not yet had the time to rework this post into a suitable format for posting in either location.
 If someone would like to make the changes, I'd be happy to assist.

+### Article Changes

+#### 2012-09-01

+* Added and clarified lots of information about mimeTypes.rdf and corrected the order in which mimeTypes.rdf is consulted based on input from Raman Gupta.
+* Added a brief discussion of how handlers are determined programmatically with references to the Thunderbird sources.
+* Added a note that the prefs.js method may not be used anymore.